gplima89/AzureFileLifeCycleAudit/README.md

 ## Retention Policy

 The script automatically:
-- Keeps audit files for the **last 31 days**
+- Keeps audit records for the **last 31 days** (based on PartitionKey date)
-- Deletes audit files older than 31 days during each execution
+- Deletes audit records older than 31 days during each execution
-- Logs the number of files deleted
+- Logs the number of records deleted
+- Uses date-based partitioning for efficient cleanup queries

 ## Troubleshooting